mrblue223/overthewire_CTF/natas/natas8/write_up.md

 ![Alt text for the image](natas9.png)

+If you check "The Trick" it explains the steps of what the code is doing.
 Now we will reverse engineer the secret by reversing the processe!

-In the .php script thats in the natas9 directory, it will decode the secret for us.
+In the natas8 irectory theres the script "script.php", it will decode the secret for us.
 You can run this code inside a php sandbox (https://onlinephp.io/).

 This will output the secret for us